mcassu/TMDBApp/README.md

   2.2.
 Inside the favorite detail TV show screen, you can remove it.
 3. Detail Screen: Title, Genre, Overview, Score, Votes average, Image of poster and image of banne.
 4. All data are in pt-BR.
+5. Dark Mode (Automatic)
+6. Landscape Mode for iPad and iPhone
 ```

 ## Supported ROM's